ve-i-uj/shedu/README.md

 #### Global Settings

-* GAME_UNIQUE_NAME - Under each instance of the game there is a separate kbe environment.
+* GAME_NAME - Under each instance of the game there is a separate kbe environment.
 The name of the game is a unique identifier for kbe environments.
 It cannot be empty.

 <a name="elk"><h2>KBEngine logging (Elasticsearch + Logstash + Kibana)</h2></a>